hpc-carpentry/hpc-carpentry.github.io/_posts/2020/06/2020-06-26-online-workshop-logistics-and_screen-layouts.md

 - Students
     - Browser page to the cheatsheet/reference page
     - Browser page to etherpad for notes
-    - Call in as a second zoom user to look at chat (they would still type on their computer)
+    - Call in as a second Zoom user to look at chat (they would still type on their computer)
 - Helpers
     - Internal instructor-helper-host chat
-    - Call in as a second zoom user to look at chat while teaching
+    - Call in as a second Zoom user to look at chat while teaching

 ## Only using Etherpad

-Since screen real estate is limited, instead potentially using 2 workshop chat systems, We can opt to not use the zoom chat in lieu of the Etherpad chat.
+Since screen real estate is limited, instead potentially using two workshop chat systems, We can opt to not use the Zoom chat in lieu of the Etherpad chat.
 This way the workshop notes are also readily visible to the students (and you’ll have persistent chat).

-The students would minimize the participants list so only the status buttons are visible.
+The students would minimise the participants list so only the status buttons are visible.
 Main downside is there will be some unused space on the screen, but this can be used to move between another window that overlaps with other screens.

 ![Screen shot of student's screen using etherpad in 1920x1080]({{ site.urlimg }}/blog/2020/06/screen_layouts/08-student-only_etherpad-1920x1080.jpg)

-It’s a little tricker for smaller resolution screens, since there needs to be overlaps.
-When the student RStudio window is active, they will only see the status buttons.
+It is a little tricker for smaller resolution screens, since there needs to be overlaps.
+When the student's RStudio window is active, they will only see the status buttons.
 But the most recent chat will still be seen and they can quickly click to see the Etherpad notes if needed.
-The Etherpad window would be stretched past the middle of the screen, otherwise the CSS flow will cause the Etherpad chat to be the entire window and the notes part will not be visible.
+The Etherpad window should be stretched past the middle of the screen, otherwise the CSS flow will cause the Etherpad chat to be the entire window and the notes part will not be visible.

 ![Screen shot of student's screen using etherpad in 1366x768]({{ site.urlimg }}/blog/2020/06/screen_layouts/09-student-only_etherpad-1366x768.jpg)